pfzim/websco/README.md

 1. Select the type of access (admin, guest)*/l

-This field will turn into a drop-down list with two values ​​admin and guest and will be required.
+This field will turn into a drop-down list with two values `admin` and `guest` and will be required.

 2. Select the protocol (HTTP, HTTPS)/rf